 I think that storytelling, in fiction or nonfiction, can subtly be powerful.
 It’s just a small way to relate someone’s experience.
 Hopefully, readers can take away something that can alter their lives, make them a better person, or see someone else in a more understanding light.

 Since high school, I’ve built my career through storytelling.
 I’ve written for newspapers and magazines, and, as the journalism industry has evolved, started telling multimedia stories online.
 I still write, but mostly now, I help facilitate storytelling.
-I’m an editor both online and in print, and I teach journalism at a collegiate level.
+I’m a student media advisor, and I teach journalism at a collegiate level.
 I’ve rededicated myself to a profession I’ve been around most of my life, and I hope I can help shape storytelling for future generations.